alanng10/StandMachine/Docue/a.md

 The button is trigg only to switch between Keyboard Case and Mouse Case.

+The Mouse Case has 1 button with Ctrl button modify trigg to move mouse cursor by 1 pixel grain.

 The Mouse Case has vert and horz scroll trigg with Keyboard button.

 The Keyboard shown Case alpha color to diff the 2 Case on it.